 Completes a systematic survey of grammar and includes discussion of cultural topics.
 Oral expression is emphasized.
 Class assignments are complemented by tapes.

-Prerequisite: SPN 131, one year of high school Spanish, or permission of the instructor comprehension.
-Some class assignments are complemented by tapes.
+Prerequisites: SPN 131, one year of high school Spanish or permission of the instructor

 SPN 231 Second Year Spanish III 4 Credit Hours